 Ms Kate Jones CChem FRSC

 Kate Jones is team lead for Biological Monitoring at the Health & Safety Executive.
 She has wide experience and expertise in the biological monitoring of organic compounds, this includes skills in: the use of specialist analytical techniques and instrumentation; method development; toxicology; and gaining approval for and running human volunteer studies.
 Kate has been heavily involved in developing biological monitoring for isocyanates in the UK as a means of assessing and controlling exposure.
 She is actively involved with the British Occupational Hygiene Society and is Chair of the Occupational Toxicology scientific committee for ICOH.

 Lindsay Bramwell is a Research Fellow at Northumbria University.
-She works with Newcastle University’s Urban Observatory.
-She previously spent 13 years in a dual role at the Institute of Health and Society and as Contaminated Land Specialist for Newcastle City Council.
-Teaching and research interests include environmental pollution, exposure and human health risk assessment, citizen science and public engagement.
+She works with Newcastle University’s Urban Observatory and spent 13 years in a dual role at the Institute of Health and Society and as Contaminated Land Specialist for Newcastle City Council.
+Teaching and research interests include legacy and emerging pollutants, exposure science and surveys, human health risk assessment, citizen science and public engagement.
 Lindsay has a background in analytical chemistry, soil environment consultancy and public health risk assessment for environmental permitting.
 Recent research includes indoor and outdoor air quality & health assessments, metals and microbiology of housedust, biomonitoring of allotment gardeners, human body burden and exposure pathways for brominated flame retardants in the UK, persistent pollutants in fish in the tidal area of the Tyne River, and development of background concentrations of persistent pollutants in Newcastle and Gateshead.
 Lindsay co-ordinates the Faces of Toxicology series for the Toxicology Group.
 She is also on the steering group for the North East Contaminated Land Forum.